steverichey/OpenGNOP/README.md

 <img src="assets/screenshot.png" alt="GNOP!
 Screenshot"/>
 </p>

-An open-source remake of Bungie's GNOP! written in JavaScript using the [Pixi.js](http://www.pixijs.com/) library.
+An open-source remake of Bungie's GNOP! by [Steve Richey](https://github.com/steverichey) written in JavaScript using the [Pixi.js](http://www.pixijs.com/) library.

 Much of the code is based on [GNOP!
 Flash](https://github.com/steverichey/gnopflash), but the engine has been completely re-written.